Praise for Hemispheres

 -John Ford (author of Dominion,

-a hard sci-fi novel)"I am currently reading your novel Hemispheres, and thoroughly enjoying your writing style!"
+a hard sci-fi novel about A.I.)"I am currently reading your novel Hemispheres, and thoroughly enjoying your writing style!"

 -Michael Robertson (author of Blind Spot)

 "I enjoyed your unique perspective in "Misaligned"...The story has such a powerful clarity to it that reminds me of Kafka or even the tales of writers like Poe or Nathaniel Hawthorne.
 "Glitch Goddess" is (also) a fascinating story."

 )"The writing is sinewy, the narrative dreamlike, the action compelling, the tech beyond believable..."
 (Referencing No Virtue in Virtuality)